Puncch Beat: Episode 5: One for the Team

-Episode 6: Brocode

-Everyone is partying hard to celebrate the Slayer's win.
-When Dinky and Aditi arrive, a boy tries to misbehave with her, Just then, Rahat arrives and saves Dinky from the situation and apologizes for speaking rudely to her.
-Ranbir arrives and makes Dinky and Rahat have some drinks.
-Padmini, struck with jealousy because of Ranbir's closeness with Dinky, intervenes and tells all of them to join the dare game.
 While playing, Adhish is asked to kiss Roy on his right side and the game continues.
 When the chance comes on Ranbir, he is asked to spend 20 minutes in a locked cupboard with a girl of his choice.
 He chooses Dinky over Padmini which upsets her.
 Inside the cupboard, Dinky and Ranbir are discussing about love.
 Elsewhere, things go awfully wrong.
 Adhish finds her sister, Lara having sex with Roy in a car.
 This infuriates him and he blasts upon Roy.
 They get into a heated argument and eventually end up beating each other hard.
 Padmini realising the gravity of the situation, rushes to the cupboard to call Ranbir.
 However, she sees Ranbir and Dinky kissing when she opens the door.
 This leaves both Padmini and Rahat heartbroken.

 Episode 7: Break a Leg

 Padmini leaves from there immediately.
 Lara asks Ranbir to stop Adish and Roy.
 Eventually, Ranbir intervenes between Roy and Adhish.
 But Adhish refuses to bury the hatchet and calls for a blood-fight.
 Ranbir and Roy team up against Adhish.
 He refuses to take anyone's help and wants to fight by himself.
-So it's Ranbir and Roy v/s Adhish.
+So it is Ranbir and Roy versus Adhish.
 He gets knocked down by Ranbir in his first punch.
 Then, Roy enters.
 He beats him real hard and he falls near Rahat's feet.
 He supports him and helps him get up.
 Rahat then steps in, and the fight turns ugly.
 Rahat ends up punching Roy very hard.
 When Roy falls down, Ranbir urges Rahat to fight with him and says "Fights should be between equals".
 Rahat agrees to this and breaks one of Roy's leg.
 He does this because he wanted Roy to fight with Adhish who had also beaten up badly before and had a broken leg.
 After being hurt badly, Lara tends to Adhish.
 There, while Ranbir is tending to Roy, he realises that Padmini is missing.
 He sets out in search of her and finds her sitting beside the lake.
 They have a talk over the kissing incident and Padmini understands that Ranbir loves Dinky.
 She explains to him that she wanted a lifelong love.
 However, she readily gives up her love for Ranbir's happiness.
 That night, they break up with a promise that they will always remain best friends.
 Rahat is emotionally about the recent events and confronts Rajbir.
 He further gets infuriated and asks Rajbir to accept him as his son.
 He walks away, vexed and Dinky follows him.